John P. Donohue: Career

 Donohue served in the United States Navy reserve from July 1960 to July 1962, achieving the rank of lieutenant.
 He served on the USS Wasp for one year and the U.S. Naval Hospital Chelsea, Massachusetts for one year.
 Early in his career, he was the chairman of a committee to develop new and better techniques for kidney transplants.
 This committee developed two highly specialized areas, one includes use of artificial kidneys and the other is based on tissue typing to match donors and recipients to reduce transplant rejection.
 This was on the heels of the passing of the Uniform Anatomical Gift Act, which Donohue identified as making it logistically easier to perform transplants.

 In 1971, he became Professor of Urology and Chairman of the Department at Indiana University School of Medicine.
 While in this position, he became renown in the field of testicular tumors and renal hypertension.
 He authored numerous articles on testicular cancer and developed a radical surgery to treat it.
 He was on the team at the Indiana University Cancer Center treated cyclist Lance Armstrong for testicular cancer.

 Later years

-Dr. Donohue retired to Melbourne Beach, Florida.
+Donohue retired to Melbourne Beach, Florida.
 He was buried at Saint Joseph Catholic Cemetery in Palm Bay, Florida.